rwth-i6/returnn/docs/configuration_reference/training.rst

 max_seq_length
     A dict with string:integer pairs.
 The string must be a valid data key, and the integer specifies the upper bound for this data object.
-Batches, where the specified data object exceeds the upper bound are discarded.
+    During batch construction any sequence where the specified data object exceeds the upper bound are discarded.
     Note that some datasets (e.g ``OggZipDataset``) load and process the data to determine the length, so even for discarded sequences data processing might be performed.

 max_seqs